CCMC Child Protection Policy

 - Be subject to the recruitment procedures as outlined in Section 6.

 CCMC is committed to being open with all primary carers.

 CCMC undertakes to:

-- Advise primary carers of our Child Protection Policy statement;
+- Advise primary carers of CCMC’s Child Safeguarding and Child Protection Policy documents;

-- Make copies of our policy available via our website;
+- Make copies of our policies available via our website;

-- Make copies of the policy available when requested;
+- Make copies of the policies available when requested;

 - Inform primary carers of all activities and potential activities;

 - Operate child centred policies in accordance with best practice as outlined in Section 2;